edgio-docs/edgio-docs/src/guides/v7/edge_functions/fetch_cloud_functions.md

 ## Limitations {/* limitations */}

 Fetching from a cloud function is considered an origin subrequest and therefore has the same limitations.
-See [Subrequest Limitations](/guides/edge_functions#subrequest-limitations) for more information.
+See [Fetch Limitations](/guides/edge_functions#fetch-limitations) for more information.